djaramilloc/Working-with-Big-Data-VSP-2024/README.md

 Lab: Sign up for GitHub, access Jupyter Open, create & clone repositories

 ### Day 2 (July 17)
-Lecture: Python fundamentals & collections \
+Lecture: Python fundamentals \
-Lab Assignment 1: Python fundamentals & collections
+Lab Assignment 1: Python fundamentals

 ### Day 3 (July 18)
-Lecture: Control flow & functions \
+Lecture: Collections \
-Lab Assignment 2: Control flow & functions
+Lab Assignment 2: Collections & Control flow

 ### Day 4 (July 19)
-Lecture: Introduction to data & Pandas \
+Lecture: Control Flow \
 Lab: Introduction to project, getting into groups, start project

 ### Day 5 (July 22)
+Lecture: Functions \
+Lab Assignment 3: Functions

+### Day 6 (July 23)
+Lecture: Introduction to data & Pandas \
+Lab Assignment 4: Data & Pandas

+### Day 7 (July 24)
 Lecture: More data & Pandas \
-Lab Assignment 3: Data & Pandas
+Lab: Work on group project

-### Day 6 (July 23)
+### Day 8 (July 25)
 Lecture: Introduction to arrays, matrix algebra, & NumPy\
-Lab Assignment 4: Arrays, matrix algebra, & NumPy
+Lab Assignment 5: Arrays, matrix algebra, & NumPy

-### Day 7 (July 24)
+### Day 9 (July 26)
 Lecture: Basic plotting & mapping\
 Lab: Working on project in groups.
-You should be collecting data, figuring out topic(s)/story, thinking of visualizations, and preparing your proposal.
+You should be collecting data, figuring out topic(s)/story, thinking of visualizations

-### Day 8 (July 25)
-Lecture: Geospatial Tools \
-Lab: Working on project in groups.
-You should be coding up preliminary descriptive statistics and visualizations that are relevant to your selected topic(s).

-### Day 9 (July 26)
+### Day 10 (July 29)
 Lecture: Introduction to regression \
-Lab Assignment 5: Regression
+Lab Assignment 6: Regression

-### Day 10 (July 29)
+### Day 11 (July 30)
 Lecture: More regression \
 Lab: Working on Projects in groups.
 Should be refining descriptive statistics and figures and begin writing up some text in Jupyter Notebook.

-### Day 11 (July 30)
+### Day 12 (July 31)
 Lecture: Introduction to Classification \
 Lab: Working on project in groups.
 You should be integrating figures, descriptive statistics, and writing into Jupyter Notebook.
 You should also start thinking of which classification and/or regression models you will run.

-### Day 12 (July 31)
+### Day 13 (August 1)
 Lecture: Classification Continued \
 Lab: Working on project in groups.
 You should be running your analyses and thinking about how to frame them.

-### Day 13 (August 1)
-Lecture: Optional topics: Natural Language Processing, Neural Networks, Transformers, Webscrapping \
-Lab: Working on project in groups.
-You should be finalizing your analyses, polishing the project, running details by me, preparing for the presentation, and doing anything else that needs to be done.
-At this point, you want to be almost finished.

 ### Day 14 (August 2)
 When you get to class, you will received an aditional hour of time to work on your project or presentation.
 At the end of that time, your project must be submitted to me on Canvas.
 Then, each group will present their project for the remaining two hours.